 To date, nominees for appointment and election to our Board of Directors have been selected pursuant to an informal process.
-Each person selected has been personally known to one or more members of the Board of Directors or to our executive team, and has been nominated based upon a recommendation made to the Nominating and Corporate Governance Committee or the Board of Directors (prior to formation of that Committee).
+Each person selected has been based upon a recommendation made to the Nominating and Corporate Governance Committee or the Board of Directors (prior to formation of that Committee).
 The Nominating and Corporate Governance Committee has not established a policy for consideration of diversity in its nominating process.